 Integrating Ethereum source code into Counterparty will bring the platform to the next level.
 It will allow users to create decentralized applications with its tokens.
 The main thing being debated right now is how to fuel smart contracts with XCP.
 Contract fees would likely need to be dynamic based on the price and supply of XCP.

-This new integration may boost the Counterparty ecosystem, attracting new entrepreneurs and developers into the space.
-There’s also a possibility that the added demand for XCP will increase liquidity and potentially trigger a bull market.
+Also, this new integration may boost the Counterparty ecosystem, attracting new entrepreneurs and developers into the space.
+Lastly, there’s also a possibility that the added demand for XCP will increase liquidity and potentially trigger a bull market.